Peer Advocacy for Impaired Nurses, LLC © 2008- 2010 All Rights Reserved.

 Is this REALLY a disease someone has chosen?

-Follow the links to the left under “Further Readings” for more information regarding the disease process.
+Follow the links to the right for more information regarding the disease process.